spryker/docker-sdk/docs/07-deploy-file/03-deploy-file-inheritance-common-use-cases.md

 ```
 ***

-## Add new services:
+## Adding services
-For example, docker/sdk has `dashboard` service for `dev` environment only.
-For enabled this service in your environment, you need to add a new service in your deploy file or import a new file with this configuration:
+docker/sdk has the `dashboard` service only for the `dev` environment.
+To enable it in any other environment, you need to extend the deploy file of the environment or include the deploy file with the configuration.

 ### Extend basic deploy file
 **deploy.dev.yml**
 ```yaml